SoSorryTT/Brick-Breaker/README.md

 - key(`SPACE`) to start the game
 - Use the Arrow key or key`A`, key`D` to control the paddle

+## Win and Lose condition
+### Win condition
+The objective of the game is to break all of the bricks to achieve victory.
+### Lose condition
+The loss condition in the game is triggered when the player's HEART reaches zero.

 ## License
 This project is licensed under the [MIT License](LICENSE).